 More frequently, you’ll be snorkeling from land, where you wade into the water.
-If you drive to a public beach, don’t take anything with you that you can’t afford to lose, and lock all items out of sight in the trunk: because everywhere in the world, theft happens, especially in beach parking lots.
+If you drive to a public beach, don’t take anything with you that you can’t afford to lose.
+And lock all items out of sight in the trunk.
+After all, theft happens everywhere in the world, especially in beach parking lots.

-A better approach, when possible, is to stay at a resort or hotel that has snorkeling, either on the premises or within a short walk.
+A better approach is to stay at a resort or hotel that has snorkeling, either on the premises or within a short walk.
 In that case, you simply have to plan your logistics.
 You’ll want inexpensive shoes such as rubber flip-flops to walk to a staging area where you can put down your shoes and towel.

 Getting into the water from the staging area depends on the terrain:

-– Sand.
-A sandy beach is attractive, but if the waves stir up the sand, the water will be hazy and you’ll have to swim out farther to have clear snorkeling.
+A sandy beach is attractive.
+However, if the waves stir up the sand, the water will be hazy and you’ll have to swim out farther to have clear snorkeling.
 One advantage of sand is that it provides the most stable footing for getting into the water.
 You can walk into the water carrying your fins, then either sit down or float in the water to put them on.
 You just need to watch where you put your feet, so as not to step on pieces of coral or sea urchins.

-– Partial Sand.
 A rocky shoreline often has sandy areas where water entry is especially easy.
-This is a great combination for snorkeling: there’s just enough sand to give you good footing, but not enough to cloud the water.
+This is a great combination for snorkeling.
+There’s just enough sand to give you good footing, but not enough to cloud the water.
 Watch for sandy patches, both for entering the water and when you decide to come out again.

-– Planned Water Entry.
 Sometimes entry to the ocean is particularly easy, either by accident or design.
-The photo above shows a walkway and steps at Honokeana Cove in West Maui; the steps lead down into the water.
+If a Maui vacation takes you to Honokeana Cove in West Maui you’ll see the walkway in the photo above.
+The steps lead down into the water.
 Often there’s a sandy patch below these steps that provides stable footing.
 However, Mother Nature likes to move the sand around.
 If you don’t see sand at this particular location, look nearby for other spots where the sand is close to the shore.

-– Pebbles.
 Another easy entry is a surface of small pebbles, meaning smooth stones smaller than your palm.
 You can walk across such a surface either barefoot, or wearing fins or booties.
-If you feel the least bit unstable, crouch down, or even sit down, scooting across the rocks on your butt until you get into a foot of water.
+If you feel the least bit unstable, crouch down, or even sit down.
+You can scoot across the rocks on your butt until you get into a foot of water.
 At that point, you can put on your fins and float away from the shore.

-– Large Rocks.
 Entering the water is more difficult when you walk across large rocks, meaning the size of your foot and larger.
 The rocks may look like great places to walk, but some of them tilt unstably under your weight.
 In addition, the rocks close to the water’s edge are often slippery from algae.
-You may find it best to hold your buddy’s arm, or simply scootch on your butt to cover the last couple of feet to the water.
+You may find it best to hold your buddy’s arm.
+Alternatively, simply scootch on your butt to cover the last couple of feet to the water.